PilnyTomas/nuttx/Documentation/contributing/coding_style.rst

 few subtle differences.

 **Indentation Unit**.
-Indentation is in units of two spaces; Each indentation level is twos spaces further to the right than the preceding indentation levels.
+Indentation is in units of two spaces; Each indentation level is two spaces further to the right than the preceding indentation levels.
 TAB characters may not be used for indentation.

 .. error:: This is incorrect